Close

 Electrical Warrants of Fitness and Connecting to Shore Power

-Fire and electrocution are the biggest marina hazard.
+Fire and electrocution are one of the biggest marina hazards.
 Lives and property can be at risk.
 Doing your part to keep your boat’s electrics in order will help keep everyone safe.
 Marina operators can’t legally supply shore power to a vessel without a current Vessel Electrical Warrant of Fitness (EWoF).

 The rules are simple: No current EWoF = no connection of the vessel to power supply.
 You must provide proof of the EWoF in form of the vessel’s EWoF certificate or a photo of the EWoF sticker to your marinas team.